Rebates list

 Wakefield Municipal Gas & Light Department Solar Rebate Program

-Wakefield Municipal Gas & Light Department (WMGLD) offers solar rebates to its customers.
-The rebate is set at $1.20/watt and capped at 50% of the total installed cost.
+Wakefield Municipal Gas & Light Department (WMGLD) offers a one-time solar rebate to its customers.
+The rebate is set at $0.80/watt off of the total installed cost.
 Eligible solar installations cannot be above 10 kW DC (residential) and 25 kW DC (commercial), must have less than 20% shading, and face between 90 and 270 degrees.
 Systems larger than the stated kW DC eligibility cannot use the rebate.

 Click here for the online application.
 For more information contact WMGLD.